 As raw foods are just SO nutritious, you will feel more satisfied for longer periods after you have eaten.
 This is simply because your body has been given all the nutrients it needs to thrive on in their most bio-available and natural forms, which will help stop sugar cravings AND help keep blood sugars stable.

 Stable blood sugar is vital for good health and a healthy BMI, and may also play a role in the prevention of many diseases.
 The most common being type 2 diabetes, metabolic syndrome, some cancers, heart disease, and obesity.

-A low GI plant based diet is a great place to start if you want to get in shape, detoxify your body, kick sugar cravings, lower your chance of disease, or boost energy.
+Low GI plant based eating is a great place to start if you want to get in shape, detoxify your body, kick sugar cravings, lower your chance of disease, or boost energy.
 Eating plant based with lots of raw foods will help you to achieve this fast.

 Finally, raw foods can be absolutely delicious!
 It’s really easy to whip up a crunchy salad with a homemade avocado dressing; and don’t even get me started on raw desserts which are simply out of this world tasty.
 Every week I make myself a raw carrot cake, the beauty of which is they can be eaten guilt free any time of day.

 Raw energy balls are a really simple snack to keep in your fridge and are great when you feel peckish; or even better as a pre/post-workout snack as they are full of nutrition and slow release energy.